aleen42/css/codrops/pseudoClass/target/target.md

 ```

 - When the link is clicked, the URI of the page gets what is known as a fragment identifier, which **identifies** the element in the page which is **the target** that the link points to.
 URIs with fragment identifiers at the end link to a certain element in the document, known as the target element. **The `:target` pseudo-class is used to style that element.**
+- So, in more technical words: the `:target` pseudo-class selects the unique element, if any, with an ID matching the fragment identifier of the URI of the document.

 <a href="http://aleen42.github.io/" target="_blank" ><img src="./../../../pic/tail.gif"></a>